hannesdatta/course-odcm/content/docs/exam/examplequestions.md

 driver.quit()
 ```

-11. Scrape all subheaders and their corresponding article names and links from **Tilburg AI** website (https://tilburg.ai/articles/) using BeautifulSoup.
-Each subheader represents a category, and under each, there are multiple articles with clickable links.
-Please extract information on the subheader names along with the article names and links listed within them.
-Save them in a JSON file called ` tilburg_ai_articles.json`.
+11. Scrape all category names, (e.g., "academic study applications"), and their corresponding article subcategories (e.g., exam preparation) and links from tilburg.ai (https://tilburg.ai/articles/) using BeautifulSoup.
+Please extract information on the category names, along with the subcategory names and links listed within them.
+Save them in *one* JSON object, stored in *one* JSON file called `tilburg_ai_articles.json`.

 **Starter Code:**
 ```